On coordinatization of mathematics: Main research and application directions

-In recent decades there has been a considerable progress in measuring computations - computability theory and computational complexity theory are the branches of mathematics that study and classify computations.

-The computability theory is being developed since 1930s.
-Computation process has been understood as a sequence of elementary steps which are performed according to a program.
-This approach is the basis of both theoretical computer science and practical software development.
-A number of simply formulated undecidable computational and proving problems have been discovered and studied.

-The computational complexity theory became an active research area in the 1960s with the beginning of the widespread computer use.
-Classification of mathematical problems in terms of their computational complexity has both theoretical and practical importance.
-The well known $P\not=NP$ problem has been recognized as one of the most important unsolved mathematical problems.

 Logical foundations and consistency of mathematics have been intensively studied since the design of the Hilbert's program, see Simpson (1988).
 Decidability of mathematical statements and inherent limitations of axiomatic mathematical systems have been investigated since G\"{o}del, see Davis (2006).
-The first G\"{o}del incompleteness theorem is obtained using arithmetization - encoding of Peano axioms using natural numbers.
-It is essentially linked to the fact that there are sets having cardinality higher than the cardinality of the set of natural numbers - the first G\"{o}del incompleteness theorem asserts that the set of provable statements is recursively enumerable (countable) but the set of true statements is not (and thus is uncountable), see Kozen (1997, pp.206-292).
+The first G\"{o}del incompleteness theorem is obtained using arithmetization - encoding of Peano axioms using natural numbers, see Kozen (1997, pp.206-292).
 Thus G\"{o}del results are examples of successful instances of coordinatization and modelling of mathematical theory and language: encoding of mathematical statements, modelling the set of mathematical statements using set theory and interpreting set-theoretic results in terms of statements and proofs.

 Mathematical structure of theories, complexity of implications and mathematical proofs and precise value of mathematical results regardless of their semantics and syntactic issues have not been paid adequate amount of attention of wide mathematical community.
 Automated theorem proving of some first-order and second-order logic statements still does not substitute the human intellect.
 Apparently nontrivial logic - mathematical implication making and creativity are considered to be areas which can not be mathematically modelled and computerized.
 Another reason for this may be that the natural biological limit of human intelligence has been reached - human brain can not sustainably operate at such a complexity and abstraction level.
 A limiting state will be reached simply because human brain has limited physical capabilities (number of nerve cells, neuron structure and neuron connection graph complexity) and more complex computational devices will be designed.
 We must prepare for such a limiting state.
 It may be noted that mapping of mathematical proofs to simpler mathematical objects may not necessarily involve higher abstraction levels.